 You'll also learn some packing tips on how to fit all these bulky items into your suitcase.

-Winter packing list - outfit basics
+Winter packing list for Europe - outfit basics

 I'll get into specific items and products below, but let's get the basic summary out of the way.